vesoft-inc/nebula-docs/docs-1.1/manual-EN/3.build-develop-and-administration/5.storage-service-administration/job-manager.md

 What's in the returned results:

 - `40` is the job ID
-- `flush nba` indicates that a flush operation is performed on space nba
+- `flush basketballplayer` indicates that a flush operation is performed on space basketballplayer
 - `finished` is the job status, which indicates that the job execution is finished and successful.
 Other job status are Queue, running, failed and stopped
 - `12/17/19 17:21:30` is the start time, which is initially empty(Queue).
 The value is set if and only if the job status is running.
 - `12/17/19 17:21:30` is the stop time, which is empty when the job status is Queue or running.
 The value is set when the job status is finished, failed and stopped